 - Strengthen the marital bond: Family time can also help in securing your marriage.
-When the partners spend time together, they will be able to know about each other’s emotional well being and create a comfortable environment for each other.
-All this will help you grow strong as a couple.
+When the partners spend time together, they will begin to learn about each other’s emotional well being and create a comfortable environment for each other.
+All this will help you grow into a strong couple.

 - Reduces stress: Work-life balance, family responsibilities, etc., can be stressful.
 However, spending time with your family acts as a stress-buster.
 Having a support system to discuss one’s stress and issues substantially reduces the pressure.
 Studies show that high-quality social support decreases posttraumatic stress disorders, and reduces medical morbidity and mortality (3).

 Importance of Family Time For Children